This post contains affiliate links. Read the full disclosure here.

 Expert Tips

-• If you use a thicker bread like texas style bread or brioche bread, just note that you may need to add more milk to the mixture as it will soak up more of the egg mixture.
+• If you use a thicker bread like Texas style bread or brioche bread, just note that you may need to add more milk to the mixture as it will soak up more of the egg mixture.

 • Upgrade your french toast by adding fun toppings!
 They really make all the difference to your breakfast.

-Storage and Freezing Instructions
+Storage Instructions

 Store the french toast in the fridge for up to 5 days.
 You can reheat the french toast in a toaster, oven or microwave.